 Sagamore — the black trail on Burnt Ridge — is epic, long with some nice pitch.
 It’s like Showcase on steroids with huge steps down, maybe four of them.
 It was big fluffy cut up bumps.
 We got to the top again and ran into Jeff the Skipatrol.
 He’s the guy who gave me a permit to hit Tahawas last weekend.
 He told us that the coverage in the Cirque glade was thin and there were “rivers” to cross, but we gotta go for the view.

 In we went.
 It is beautiful.
 I took a few pics, but you really need a wide angle to get it.
 We did get our skis wet in the crossings and had to take a break to scrape the ice off everything.
 Down to the bottom and we called it a day around 1:30.
 There is more powder to slay tomorrow.
-One of my best days in a long time.
+Maybe my best day ever.